zhgzhg/Drizzle/README.md

 A lightweight dependency helper for Arduino IDE.

-Drizzle provides an optional, thin dependency management functionality layer on top of Arduino IDE's existing features, self-contained within the sketch file's comments.
+By clicking on "Tools / Bulk Resolve Marked Dependencies" Drizzle will download the libraries, platform, set the board, and its specific settings, __all described into the comments of your sketch file__.

-By clicking on "Tools / Bulk Resolve Marked Dependencies" it will download the libraries, platform, set the board, and its specific settings, all described into the comments of your sketch file.
+Drizzle operates on top of Arduino IDE's library and board manager.
+It enables them to provide components, which now can be described into the sketch file's comments.
+Because the only change in the sketch is the addition of a few comments, the project will remain compatible with other Arduino IDEs that don't have Drizzle installed.

 ![Build Fat Jar](https://github.com/zhgzhg/Drizzle/workflows/Build%20Fat%20Jar/badge.svg)